-Art workshop, with fashion designer Kyle Moody, themed around mental health, from 20th November- 19th December
+Students were invited to take part in Art workshops, with fashion designer Kyle Moody, themed around mental health.

 Christmas jumper day raised £285 for Jersey Hospice Care, who support those experiencing life limiting and threatening illnesses, and their families.

-Students were invited to participate in a panel on road safety- 17/01/20
+Students were invited to participate in a panel on road safety.

 24/01/20- Mr McSherry and his team of volunteers ran a debate in the Y12 assembly on whether the UK should strengthen its ties with the EU or UK.
 Well-researched arguments were presented on both sides, considering revenue from exports to ease of travel, work and driving abroad.
 Well-timed for Brexit 31/01/20!

-28/02/20 Y12 run their charity day raising money for JAAR and the World Land Trust, organising a cake sale, quiz, guess the number of sweets game, and animal print day.
+Y12 ran their charity day raising money for JAAR and the World Land Trust, organising a cake sale, quiz, guess the number of sweets game, and animal print day.
 Congratulations go to the Y12 charity committee who organised the event and advertised it to the school in assembly.

-01/03/20 Art students exhibit mental health inspired costume designs.
+Art students exhibited mental health inspired costume designs.
 Explore the link below for more information, and a photo of Lili (Y13) explaining her piece.